 In these moments, validation can wait.
 Once everyone is calm and safe, you can revisit the situation to reflect on feelings and discuss appropriate behavior.
 For example:

-- “I know you were angry when your sibling took your toy.
-It’s okay to feel upset, but pulling hair is not an option.
-What else could you do next time?”
+- “I know you were very angry when she took your toy.
+It’s totally okay to feel angry, but pulling hair is not an option.
+Cannot do that, even if you’re angry.
+What can you do?”

-Validation is important, but it doesn’t override the need for safety and boundaries in the moment.
+Validation is important, but it does not override the need for safety and boundaries in the moment.

 2. Validation Does Not Stand Alone

-Validation is a powerful parenting tool, but it’s not the only one.
+Validation is a powerful parenting tool, but it’s not your only one.
 It works in tandem with other essential strategies like setting boundaries, teaching coping skills, and fostering reflection.

 Think of validation as the first step on the pathway to emotional regulation.
 It helps your child recognize and name their feelings, but additional tools are needed to help them manage those emotions constructively.